MicrosoftDocs/win32/desktop-src/search/-search-3x-wds-ph-ui-extensions.md

 To reuse an existing preview handler for your file type, follow these two steps:

-1. Register that preview handler for your file type using the CLSID of the existing preview handler in place of &lt;Your\_PreviewHandler\_GUID&gt;.
+1. Register that preview handler for your file type using the CLSID of the existing preview handler in place of <Your\_PreviewHandler\_GUID&gt;.
 2. Implement a Shell folder.

 For more information on creating preview handlers, see [IPreviewHandler](http://msdn.microsoft.com/en-us/library/Bb775315(VS.85).aspx) and [Preview Handlers](http://msdn.microsoft.com/en-us/library/Cc144143(VS.85).aspx).